Thanks to visit codestin.com

 decoder: {

-// The filter is used to determine if the transformer can decode the given value.
+// The filter is used to determine if the decoder can decode the given value.

 filter: "Car",

-// The handler is used to decode the value.
+// The handler is used to decode the value returned by the encoder.

 handler: ({ value }) => new Car(value.brand, value.model),